alshedivat/al-folio/_pages/about.md

 How to join
 -----------

-So far the leadership in the ACT, BICEP/Keck, BLAST, CCAT-prime, CMB-S4, LiteBIRD, SO, and SPT collaborations have endorsed membership in the GS Pan-Experiment Group, but we hope to grow to include other CMB experiments.
+So far the leadership in the ACT, BICEP/Keck, BLAST, CCAT-prime, CMB-S4, LiteBIRD, SO, and SPT collaborations have endorsed membership in the GS Pan-Experiment Group, and we hope to grow to include other CMB experiments.
+If you represent an experiment that is interested in becoming affiliated, please contact Susan Clark and Brandon Hensley.
 We are now also accepting members from the ISM community who are not affiliated with any CMB experiments.

 Please [fill this Google Form to join](https://docs.google.com/forms/d/e/1FAIpQLSfIW5Djk13u9y23lRY5VUblIb4EfwZZBsrP3ZuUBWYdAlzAuw/viewform)